-The blower has a rheostat that can be adjusted in three different positions; either from high (HI) to low (LO) or closed (OFF).
+The blower has a variable speed control that can be adjusted in three different positions; either from high (HI) to low (LO) or closed (OFF).

 Allow the stove to reach operating temperature (approximately one hour) before turning on the blower, since increased airflow from the blower will remove heat and affect the start up combustion efficiency.